-For each grading period, the letter grade is based on the points earned divided by the points possible for the grading period.
-Students' grades are based on OLS assessments, teacher graded assignments, and participation.
-Honor Roll certificates are sent each quarter and report cards are sent following the end of each semester.
+For each grading period, students' grades are based on OLS assessments (40%), teacher graded assignments (50%), and participation (10%).
+Honor Roll certificates and report cards are sent following the end of each semester.
 Grades reset at the beginning of the second semester.